-But if it's too late to avoid flooding; that is, if the flood gates have already begun to crack open, it is time for the couple to take a break.
+But if it's too late to avoid flooding; that is, if the floodgates have already begun to crack open, it is time for the couple to take a break.

-The person who recognizes that their heart rate has increased, that their thoughts are scrambling, or whose Apple Watch or Fit Bit or some devise has alerted them to an elevated state need find words to kindly request a break and ask to come back to the conversation at a designated time.
+The person who recognizes that their heart rate has increased, that their thoughts are scrambling, or whose Apple Watch or Fit Bit or some device has alerted them to an elevated state need to find words to kindly request a break and ask to come back to the conversation at a designated time.

 This is not avoidance, it is giving the relationship the gift of not escalating.
 It is protecting the relationship.

-This break is allowing epinephrine to subside, which takes time (about twenty minutes).
+This break is allowing norepinephrine to subside, which takes time (about twenty minutes).
 It is getting a change of scenery, perhaps getting outdoors and letting the sun dilate the pupils and the wind blow on our face; getting some exercise to stimulate endorphins; hydrating; listening to calming music or engaging a relaxation app.
 It is doing something to bring the flooded person back to a resting state, where the cortex can come back online and a rational, self-controlled conversation can ensue.

 Master Couples, in Dr. Gottman’s observation, tended to call for and allow each other these breaks; Disaster Couples persisted in their discussion despite one partner (or eventually both partners) being flooded.
 One or both would say something like, "Don't walk away from me!
 I’m tired of you shutting me out.
 We’re going to finish this and we’re going to finish it now!”